jp-myk/lm-decoder/README.md

 # Language Model Decoder
-Decoding to transduce from sentence to both word and its context-dependent reading sequence.
+Decoding to transduce from a sentence to both word and its context-dependent reading sequence.
 This repository is for my own study.

 ## key points
-- Stochastic N-gram Language Model (ARPA Format)
+- Statistical N-gram Language Model (ARPA Format)
 - Linear Discriminative Model(Structured SVM/Perceptron)
 - forward beam search / viterbi / backward a star
 - extract n-best hypothesis